kharesa/stayhotels-cw-site/README.md

 # What is this for?

+The focus of this work is on website design, usability and interactivity.
+There is no sophisticated back end programs such as database systems.
+We are interested in how well our implementation fits our design.

 The code in the following files were authored by Kharesa-Kesa and Kingsley.
 This is being used academically and does not represent any commercial entity or company.